Profile of the Department of Epidemiology

 Department of Epidemiology (Medical University of Silesia, Poland) is an academic facility at the School of Medicine in Katowice.
 It provides education and training in epidemiology, environmental health, public health and biostatistics, through the regular courses at undergraduate and postgraduate levels.

-The faculty and staff is composed of nine employees:
+The faculty and staff is composed of eight employees:

 prof. Jan E. Zejda (head),